 Why Volunteer?
 Meet some of our volunteers – past and present – who have benefited from volunteering at TWIC.
 Read their stories here.

 Interested?
-If you are interested in volunteering please send your CV to Natalie Harmsworth, Records Ecologist, along with a brief statement of why you want to volunteer
+If you are interested in volunteering please send your CV to Natalie Harmsworth, Acting Centre Manager, along with a brief statement of why you want to volunteer

-and what you hope to gain from the experience or call 01875 825968 for more information.
+and what you hope to gain from the experience.
 Note that volunteers are based at our offices at Vogrie Country Park, near Gorebridge (EH23 4NU).
 There is no public

 transport to Vogrie - the nearest bus stop is 2 miles from the park at Edgehead.